Tennis gear; there’s an absolute ton of it, and it can get confusing at times.

 Overgrips do just what you’d expect; they go over your current grip.

-These make the racket grips a lot bigger, so it’s preference-based and players with smaller hands may not be able to use them as much.
+These make the racket grips a little bit bigger, so it’s preference-based and players with smaller hands may not be able to use them as much.

 An overgrip needs a base grip to sort of grasp onto.
 Without one, it’s not going to stay on the racket properly and you’ll actually have less control of the racket.